RedMadRobot/figma-export/README.md

 ## Feedback

-If you have any issues with the FigmaExport or you want some new features feel free to create an issue or contact me.
+If you have any issues with the FigmaExport or you want some new features feel free to [create an issue](https://github.com/RedMadRobot/figma-export/issues/new), [open a discussion](https://github.com/RedMadRobot/figma-export/discussions/new) or contact me.

 ## Authors